Dog biking / Bikejoring

 Bike antenna

 Bike antenna refers to the flexible forward-extending so-called antenna at the front of the bike.
 It is intended for biking where the dog moves ahead of the bike, usually pulling.
-The bike antenna keeps the pulling line up so it does not get tangled in the front wheel even if the dog slows down.
-This greatly increases safety.
+The Bike antenna keeps the pulling line up so that it does not get tangled in the front wheel of the bike even if the dog slows down.
+This significantly increases safety.

-The spring in the bike antenna is flexible to follow the dog's movements.
-However, the spring itself is not made to withstand pulling, so the pulling line must ALWAYS be attached around the bike frame (or to the loop on the attachment part of some adapter models).
+The spring in the Bike antenna is flexible to follow the dog's movements.
+However, the bungee itself is not made to withstand pulling, so the pulling line must ALWAYS be attached around the bike frame (or to the loop on the attachment part of some adapter models).
 The leash should never be attached to the ring at the end of the antenna, but to the bike.
-It is recommended to use a flexible pulling line that stretches to about 2.5–3 meters with the bike antenna.
+It is recommended to use a flexible pulling line that stretches to about 2.5–3 meters with the Bike antenna. pulling line.

-There are different bike antenna models because bikes also vary.
+There are different Bike antenna models because bikes also vary.
 Our selection includes several different adapter models, including those suitable for modern mountain bikes/full suspension bikes/fatbikes.
-The bike antenna is usually installed either around the bike frame or around the head tube - depending on the bike's design and the adapter model.
+The Bike antenna is usually installed either around the bike frame or around the steerer tubes - depending on the bike's design and the adapter model.
 Adapters that attach to the handlebars are also available.

 -